• Skip to primary navigation

 How many potatoes do I need to make per person?

 The hardest part is deciding how much to fix?!
-My recommendation of 1 potato per person.
-When we fix Sunday dinners for a large group we do 1 potato per adult, 1 per 2 kids and then if we have a lot of hungry men present we might add in 1-2 extra.
+My recommendation is to allow about one potato per person.
+When we fix Sunday dinners for a large group we do 1 potato per adult, 1 per 2 kids and then if we have a lot of hungry men present we might add in 1-2 extra potatoes.

 This recipe is based with the guest list of 6 adults.
 My potatoes were also large baking potatoes, about the size of my hand.
 So 6 potatoes made plenty.